One of the most powerful aspects of using WordPress is that you don’t need to have technical skills like editing code to successfully manage a site.

-(Export your HTML Snippets)
+(Export your Snippets)

-(Some WordPress themes come with built-in code adding functionality)
+(Some WordPress themes provide built-in functionality)

 Tip #4 – Adding code to the header section of WordPress

-There are a number of plugins that will allow you to add code to the header or footer section of pages.
-Many of these plugins, however, add code to all pages, not just the ones you want (check the plugin’s settings – some plugins will add code to every page and then let you turn the code off on individual pages or posts).
+There are a number of WordPress plugins that will allow you to add code to the header/footer section of your pages and posts.
+Many of these plugins, however, will add code every page or post on your site, not just the ones you want (check the plugin’s settings – some plugins and themes will add the code to every single page and then let you turn the code on/off on selected pages).

-To view the plugin’s comprehensive documentation and user manual, go here:
+For comprehensive documentation and user manual, go here:

 (‘Create New Code Block’ window)